 Do you routinely spay and castrate rabbits?

-You need to be sure that they have good experience of routinely undertaking these procedures and that they have a good track record.
+You need to be sure that the vet has good experience of routinely undertaking these procedures and that they have a good track record.
 Don’t be scared to ask about how safe it is (there is always a risk even with a very competent vet) and when they last lost a rabbit under anaesthetic.

 What is your anaesthetic protocol?

 The best protocol is one that the vet is most comfortable and experienced using, but some anaesthetic combinations are regarded as safer than others.
 Both injectable anaesthetic regimes by themselves, or with inhalational (gas) anaesthetics, may be used.
-Vet practices that seem nervous about anaesthetising rabbits should be avoided because they may not have updated their anaesthetic protocol and peri-operative management in the light of recent findings, and this may ring an alarm bell.
+Vet practices that seem nervous about anaesthetising rabbits should be avoided.

 They should be willing to discuss pain relief options, and to dispense pain relief on the day and for as long as neccesary afterwards.
 They should be well versed in spotting signs of pain in rabbits.